loyalcodes/nodejs-video-stream/README.md

 ## Description
 A NodeJS video streaming service powered by NestJS.
 The service convert and play .mp4 to .mkv file on fly

+FEATURES:
+- Convert mp4 to mkv and stream on fly
+- Custom real-time logs ( write to flat file on memory or console ) on every process
+- Signal listeners [SIGNIT, SIGTERM]
+- Graceful shutdown
+- Container-based

 What is required from you?
 - Small video file.
 Should be under ./src/assets/ of application root folder (There is one for DEMO ;) ).
 - Follow below installation